GreatHorizon/library/README.md

   $ git clone https://github.com/GreatHorizon/library.git
   $ cd library
 ```
-- 1)Depending on your operating system install and create virtualenv from [this guide](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/#creating-a-virtual-environment).
+- - Depending on your operating system install and create virtualenv from [this guide](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/#creating-a-virtual-environment).
-  2)Activate your virtualenv how it said in the guide.
+  - Activate your virtualenv how it said in the guide.
-  3)Install required packages by the following command:
+  - Install required packages by the following command:
 ```
   pip install requests requirements.txt
 ```
 - Create database and run library.sql
 - Write your database config into .env file